-setup (self, app)
+'''

+setup(app)

+'''

 Called as soon as the plugin is installed to an application (see Bottle.install()).
 The only parameter is the associated application object.

-call(self, callback)
+This method is not called on plugins that are applied directly to routes via the Bottle.route() decorator.

+\\call\\(callback)

-As long as apply () is not defined, the plugin itself is used as a decorator and applied directly to each route callback.
+As long as apply() is not defined, the plugin itself is used as a decorator and applied directly to each route callback.
 The only parameter is the callback to decorate.
 Whatever is returned by this method replaces the original callback.
 If there is no need to wrap or replace a given callback, just return the unmodified callback parameter.

-apply (self, callback, route)
+apply (callback, context)

-If defined, this method is used in favor of call() to decorate route callbacks.
-The additional route parameter is an instance of Route and provides a lot of meta-information and context for that route.
-See The Route Context for details.
+If defined, this method is used instead of \\call\\() to decorate route callbacks.
+The additional context parameter is a dictionary that contains any keyword arguments passed to the Bottle.route() decorator, as well as some additional meta-information about the route being decorated.
+See Route Context for details.